MHDLab-Projects/MHD-Photoionization/doc/Notes.md

 TODO:

-Improve handling of nans for global fit.
+- [x] Improve handling of nans for global fit.
-Then develop second mws fitting pipeline and revisit absem pipe 2.
+- [x] Then develop second mws fitting pipeline and revisit absem pipe 2.
     * Had to drop all wavelength for absem, which leads to distorted spectrum for low kwt.
     * different length t_eval error message is showing up for mws

-Need to process multiple values for ne0 for cfd data.
+- [x]  Need to process multiple values for ne0 for cfd data.
     * interpolate to kwt values of experiment.

-Add mw_horn nK fit to parameter for comparison.
+- [] Add mw_horn nK fit to parameter for comparison.

+- [] add basic exponential fit

+- [] look at OH-